Entries linking to busybody

 The notion of "anxiousness" has drained from the word since Middle English.
 Often in a bad sense in early Modern English, "prying, meddlesome, active in that which does not concern one" (preserved in busybody).
 The word was a euphemism for "sexually active" in 17c.
 Of telephone lines, 1884.
 Of display work, "excessively detailed, visually cluttered," 1903.

-Old English bodig "trunk of a man or beast, physical structure of a human or animal; material frame, material existence of a human; main or principal part of anything," related to Old High German botah, but otherwise of unknown origin.
+Middle English bodi, from Old English bodig "trunk of a man or beast; the whole physical structure of a human or animal; material frame, material existence of a human; main or principal part of anything," related to Old High German botah, but otherwise of unknown origin.
 Not elsewhere in Germanic, and the word has died out in German (replaced by Leib, originally "life," and Körper, from Latin), "but in English body remains as a great and important word" [OED].

-Body politic "the nation, the state, whole body of people living under an organized government" first recorded late 15c., with French word order.
+Body politic "the nation, the state, whole body of people living under an organized government" is recorded from late 15c., with French word order.
 Body image was coined 1934.
 Body count "number of enemy killed in battle or otherwise" is from 1968, from the Vietnam War.
 Body language is attested from 1967, perhaps from French langage corporel (1966).
 Body-snatcher "one who secretly disinters the bodies of the recently dead for dissection" is from 1834.
-Phrase over my dead body attested by 1833.
+Defiant phrase over my dead body attested by 1833.